-Have a yard sale: Yard sales are great if you have a lot of miscellaneous household items to sell.
-It’s a bit of a risk during the pandemic, but I still see people having them.
+Have a yard sale: Yard or garage sales are great if you have a lot of miscellaneous household items to sell.
 As someone who’s had many yard sales, I've learned that the more stuff you have to sell, the bigger the turn out.
 Enlist a group of friend or neighbors to join you.
-Wear masks and keep your distance and create a sign that asks visitors to wear a mask.

-Saturday is usually the best day, but see what is customary in your neighborhood.
+Saturday is usually the best day for a yard sale, but see what is customary in your neighborhood.
 Start early.
 Never turn away a potential buyer because they showed up early.
 That’s when the dealers and serious buyers tend to shop.
 Put prices on everything and set prices low.
 After all, the goal is to sell as much as possible.
-Otherwise you’ll just be dragging everything back into the garage or off to Good Will.
+Otherwise you’ll just be dragging everything back into the garage or off to Goodwill.
 Make lots of signs to post throughout the neighborhood and take them down afterwards.
-Advertise on Craigslist, Nextdoor and any other free papers and websites.
+Advertise on Craigslist, Nextdoor, Facebook Marketplace and any other free papers and websites.
 And have plenty of change.
 Having a yard sale with friends and neighbors can be a fun way to spend a summer day, but it does require a lot of work to be successful.

 Sell on free online platforms: I’ve sold over a hundred items on Craigslist, from my Hello Kitty toaster to a dog run, and everything in between.
 When I drastically downsized, I sold most of my furniture on Craigslist.
 The great thing about Craigslist is that it costs nothing — only an investment of your time.